photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 stories, Dick agrees to tell a happy story.
 Lastly, Harry agrees tell a sad story during the last one hundred stories.
 They start up the steps.
 After two hours, it’s Harry’s turn.
-He turns to the other two and says, Ok guys.
-Here’s my sad story: I think I lost the room key at the party.
+He turns to the other two and says, “Ok guys.
+Here’s my sad story: I think I lost the room key at the party.”

 First Vacation {#first-vacation .unnumbered}
 --------------